Mohammadbinshahid/Team4_Capstone_Project/README.md

 * flight_delayed_prediction
   * **Description**:

-**PreProcess Data**:
+**PreProcessing Data**:
-To preprocess the data for use in the machine learning models, we completed the following steps:
+To preprocess the data for use in the machine learning model, we completed the following steps:
+1. We imported the raw data from the aforementioned datasets and APIs.
-1. W selected the desired columns from the database.
+2. We joined dataframes and retained the desired columns from the dataframes.
-2. We removed records with null values from the dataframe.
+3. We removed records with null values from the dataframe.
-3. We converted the date column to DateTime datatype.
+4. We converted the date column to DateTime datatype.

 **Key Libraries and Frameworks**:
 * [Coming Soon]

-**Sample JavaScript Spark Code**:
+**Sample JavaScript Spark and scikit-learn Code**:
 ```
 // Import the spark package
 var sparkSessionType = Java.type("org.apache.spark.sql.SparkSession")